Darryl is in foster care. Sean thinks that he's being abused,

 They dumped the two bags of clothes onto Darryl’s bed, and he went through it, sorting then folding items into neat stacks.
 When he finished he counted each stack.

 “Everything seems to be here.
-I guess when the CPS person showed up the only one home would have been Mrs. Reyes, and she wouldn’t know that I’m being moved.
+I guess when the CPS person showed up the only one home would have been Mrs. Reyes, and she wouldn’t have known that I would be moved.
 So she wouldn’t have had time to keep any of my things behind.”

 Darryl put his clothes in the dresser drawers and closet.